 Her mother describes Nevaeh as outgoing, strong, and brave.
 She is a very perceptive girl and knows exactly what is going on with her cancer and her treatment.
 She also loves music.
-She started playing music as a way to distract herself during chemo.
+She started playing her favorite songs as a way to distract herself after chemo.
 And like most of us, she couldn’t keep from moving when her favorite songs played.
 That’s how the dancing started.

 “It’s very therapeutic for her,” Alana said.
 “She can’t help the fact that she is stuck in the hospital, but dancing is a way to block out the bad stuff and try to keep things normal.
 It is one of the few things she can still do right now.”

 Nevaeh’s dancing has attracted attention.
 She has danced with musicians and Falcons players who have come to visit the hospital.
 She has also learned to manage the tubing that is attached to her during her hospital stays.
 She holds the lines in one hand so she doesn’t get caught up in them.
 Nevaeh often Facetimes with her sisters so they can all dance together.